-- 7.12 Under the Service level agreement, NYCC collects all available balances from the Authority and other organisations using the Treasury Management service and pools with NYCC funds.
-These aggregated balances are then invested in accordance with the agreed Investment Strategy. - 7.13 In-house funds.
-Investments will be made with reference to the core balance and cash flow requirements of authorities within the pool and the outlook for short-term interest rates (i.e. rates for investments up to 12 months).
+- 7.18 Under the Service level agreement, NYCC collects all available balances from the Authority and other organisations using the Treasury Management service and pools with NYCC funds.
+These aggregated balances are then invested in accordance with the agreed Investment Strategy. - 7.19 In-house funds.
+Investments will be made with reference to the core balance and cash flow requirements of authorities within the pool and the outlook for short-term interest rates (i.e., rates for investments up to 12 months).
 Greater returns are usually obtainable by investing for longer periods.
-While most cash balances are required to manage daily cash flow requirements, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed: - if it is thought that Bank Rate is likely to rise significantly within the time horizon being considered, then consideration will be given to keeping most investments as being short term or variable; or - conversely, if it is thought that Bank Rate is likely to fall within that time, consideration will be given to locking in higher rates currently obtainable, for longer periods. - 7.14 Investment returns expectations.
-Bank Rate is unlikely to rise from 0.10% for a considerable period.
-It is very difficult to say when it may start rising so it may be best to assume that investment earnings from money market-related instruments will be sub 0.50% for the foreseeable future. - 7.15 The overall balance of risks to economic growth in the UK is probably relatively even but is subject to major uncertainty due to the pandemic. - 7.16 While the Bank of England said in August / September 2020 that it is unlikely to introduce a negative Bank Rate, at least in the next 6 to12 months, and in November omitted any mention of negative rates in the minutes of the meeting of the Monetary Policy Committee, some deposit accounts are already offering negative rates for shorter periods.
-As part of the response to the pandemic and lockdown, the Bank and the Government have provided financial markets and businesses with plentiful access to credit, either directly or through commercial banks.
-In addition, the Government has provided large sums of grants to local authorities to help deal with the COVID crisis; this has caused some local authorities to have sudden large increases in cash balances searching for an investment home, some of which was only very short term until those sums were able to be passed on.
+While most cash balances are required to manage daily cash flow requirements, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed: - if it is thought that Bank Rate is likely to rise significantly within the time horizon being considered, then consideration will be given to keeping most investments as being short term or variable; or - conversely, if it is thought that Bank Rate is likely to fall within that time, consideration will be given to locking in higher rates currently obtainable, for longer periods.